OnTitansShoulder/ontitansshoulder.github.io/_posts/notes/2018-08-05-docker_notes.markdown

 While the increase of the image size is inevitable as more changes and features added to the program being containerized, there are some good practices to help _reduce the image size_ or _speed up the build_.

+**Don't install unnecessary packages**

+Aoid installing extra or unnecessary packages just because they might be “nice to have.”

+Docker images grow big because some instructions are added that are unnecessary to build or run an image.

+Limiting each container to one process is a good rule of thumb, but it is not a hard and fast rule.
+Use your best judgment to keep containers as clean and modular as possible.

 **Chaining commands**

-Docker images grow big because some instructions are added that are unnecessary to build or run an image.

 Packaging **metadata and cache** are the common parts of the code that are usually increased in size.
-A Docker image's size is basically the _sum of each individual layer image_; this is how **union filesystems** work.
+A Docker image's size is basically the _sum of each individual layer image_ (more specifically, only `RUN COPY ADD` creates layers, other instructions creates temporary intermediate layers that won't add up image size); this is how **union filesystems** work.
 That's why installing packages and removing cache in a separate step will not reduce the image size, like following practice:

 ```sh
 FROM debian:stretch